FACTBOX-How the G20's Debt Service Suspension Initiative works

 The G20 has also called on commercial creditors such as banks and investment funds to participate on comparable terms, but there has been no sign of that happening so far.

-It is estimated that extending the temporary freeze by six months will provide a further $6.4 billion of relief for the 43 countries that have already signed up to DSSI.
+At the IMF and World Bank spring meetings in 2021, the G30 will decide if the scheme should be extended by an additional six months.

-That would rise to around $11.5 billion if the extension was lengthened to the end of 2021 or nearly $16 billion if all 73 eligible countries took up the initiative.
+So far, no country has publicly applied for similar treatment from private-sector creditors although Zambia has asked for some $200 million worth of bond payments to be pushed back to April 2021.
+That request has so far been refused.

-So far, no country has publicly applied for similar treatment from private-sector creditors.
+At the Riyadh G20 leaders’ summit in November 2020, the G20 will publish a framework for providing debt relief outside of the DSSI, which may be required on a case-by-case basis.

 Our Standards: The Thomson Reuters Trust Principles.